Bjørgvin-class coastal defence ship

 The Bjørgvin-class coastal battleships were ordered by Norway in 1912 to supplement the older Eidsvold and Tordenskjold-class coastal defence ships.
-The two ships laid down were compulsorily purchased by the Royal Navy when World War I broke out, and classified as monitors.
+The two ships laid down were compulsorily purchased by the British government for the Royal Navy when World War I broke out, and classified as monitors.
 The British government paid Norway £370,000 as compensation for each ship.